Jax990/py2exe/README.md

 `--ultra-optimize` - Strips out every last bit of python that is not needed for the exe to run, On rare occasions can break the exe.

 `--icon` - Sets an icon for the output exe.

+# What does it do?

+This tool uses your existing Python installation as a base, removes components that are not required by your script, and packages only the necessary runtime and dependencies into a single executable.

+By minimizing unused libraries and aggressively optimizing the bundled environment, the resulting executable is significantly smaller than those produced by tools such as Nuitka and PyInstaller in comparable builds.